IntrospectiveSystems/xGraph/Widgets/3DView/README.md

 ---
 #### 3DView

 The 3DView entity is the Apex and only entity of the 3DView Module.
-This entity requres its Setup function invoked during the Setup phase of Nexus startup.
+This entity requires the Setup function invoked during the Setup phase of Nexus startup.
 As well as its Start function invoked during the Start phase of Nexus startup.

-The main capability of this entity is to add and render a Three.js scene on the div provided by the Viewify class (its stored in this.Vlt.div).
-Currently only Three.js primitives and generative object3D models can be added to the scene/reneered.
+The main capability of this entity is to add and render a Three.js scene on the div provided by the Viewify class (which is stored stored in `this.Vlt.div`).
+Currently only Three.js primitives and generative object3D models can be added to the scene/rendered.

 ---